The Additional Restrictions Grant (ARG) supports businesses that are not covered by other grant schemes or where

-- your business is in administration, insolvent or has been struck off the Companies House register
+your business is in administration, insolvent or has been struck off the Companies House register

-- you have exceeded the permitted state aid threshold
+- you have exceeded the permitted subsidy limit

-You must notify your local council if your situation changes and you no longer meet the eligibility criteria.
-For example, you become insolvent.
+You must notify your local council if your situation changes and you no longer meet the eligibility criteria, for example, if you become insolvent.